 This course provides a forum for students to develop an understanding of real-world applications, trends and practices of applied policy, environment, commodity markets, trade policy and agribusiness economics in the food and resource related sectors.

 FRE 521D (1.5): Special Topics in Food and Resource Economics – Business Analytics for the Food & Resource sector

 The primary objective of business analytics is to find useful patterns in data.
 This course is designed to help you find these patterns by providing frameworks, models and hands-on experience.
 The course will begin by providing an overview of field of analytics and then move into specific data analysis techniques and tools.
 A variety of data manipulation tools will be discussed including R, Tableau, PowerBI and Excel.
 As well, we’ll examine the role of programming languages and data query languages using both NoSQL (object) and SQL (relational) databases.

-FRE 521E (1.5): Global Food and Resource Policy-making- Special Topics in Food and Resource Economics
+FRE 521G (1.5): Special Topics in Food and Resource Economics- Economic Development

 FRE 523(1.5): Resource Economics - Fisheries

 Introduction to Economics of Renewable Resources with focus on marine resource.
 This analytical framework is then use to assess extraction, depletion, protection and management of marine resources.
 Emphasis in the efficiencies and failure on economic decision making (management).